nickson-jose/vsdstdcelldesign/README.md

 - GDSII Generation
   - Streaming out the final GDSII layout file from the routed def ([Magic](https://github.com/RTimothyEdwards/magic)).

-# How to build and invoke openlane?
+# How to build and invoke openlane

 Detailed description on how to build and invoke openlane is given in this [link](https://github.com/njose939/openlane_build_script).